How to Disable Automatic Updates in Ubuntu 24.04

 Disable automatic update via the 20auto-upgrades file

-If you don’t want to uninstall the unattended-upgrades package in Ubuntu completely, you can disable automatic updates using the 20-auto-upgrade configuration file.
+If you don’t want to remove the unattended-upgrades package entirely, you can still disable automatic updates by adjusting the 20-auto-upgrade configuration file.

 To do that, run the command below to open the file.